bbauska/JS-InterviewQuestions-JS/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>53: Are the null and undefined values for the variable same?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p><b>Answer: No.</b><br>
+<p><b>Answer:</b> No. Variables that are declared and not assigned any value will have undefined
-Variables that are declared and not assigned any value will have undefined values whereas the variable that is assigned a null will have null values.</p>
+values whereas the variable that is assigned a null will have null values.</p>
 <h4>Example:</h4>
 <pre>
 var qno;